How to Refinance a Personal Loan

 Personal loans can be a great way to finance goals like home improvements or pay down credit card debt but you may be able to save even more money by refinancing your personal loan.

-When you refinance, you’re using a new loan to pay off your existing personal loan.
+When you refinance a personal loan, you use a new loan or line of credit to pay off your existing debt.
 Here’s what that process looks like and what to consider before refinancing.

 Can you refinance a personal loan?
 Yes, here’s how

 1. Decide if refinancing is right for you